Tran-Antoine/Atosym/README.md

 ## Also

-For a direct implementation of the Atosym library, look at [MaskInterface](https://github.com/lolilolulolilol/MaskInterface). <br>
+For a direct implementation of the Atosym library, check out [MaskInterface](https://github.com/lolilolulolilol/MaskInterface). <br>
 **MaskInterface** is a GUI based calculator that implements the following features of the library:

 * [Calculation of any series of numbers split by different operators](#calculation-of-any-series-of-numbers-split-by-different-operators)